JuliaLang/www.julialang.org/blog/_posts/2013-04-05-distributed-numerical-optimization.md

   src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

-I've been invited to write this guest post in what will become a series of posts from users in the growing Julia community.
-We will be walking through using the parallel computing functionality of Julia to implement an asynchronous parallel version of the classical *cutting-plane* algorithm for convex (nonsmooth) optimization, demonstrating the complete workflow including running on both Amazon EC2 and a large multicore server.
+This post walks through the parallel computing functionality of Julia to implement an asynchronous parallel version of the classical *cutting-plane* algorithm for convex (nonsmooth) optimization, demonstrating the complete workflow including running on both Amazon EC2 and a large multicore server.
 I will quickly review the cutting-plane algorithm and will be focusing primarily on parallel computation patterns, so don't worry if you're not familiar with the optimization side of things.

 ### Cutting-plane algorithm